bodywork

 This is the lower edge of the wing, which is all new metal, starting from the 'line' in the panel.
 I've filled this and again marked the areas needing attention.

 Here is the same area after the first coat of filler.
 The filler is used here to smooth any ripples and low spots in the panel, not for the typical bodge of covering rust.
-I've marked out areas that need attention, such as high spots, which will need to be beaten down and then filled, to get a perfectly flat surface.

 The lower front edge of the front wing has all been replaced with new metal, as shown here.
 The new section starts at the far left hand edge of the indicator aperture, and goes pretty much all of the way around the lower half of the wing.

 The wheelarch was rotten around it's edge, so I made up some repair sectins and let them in.
 Here I have let in two repairs, and ground half of the welds down.
 I will finish grinding the welds back and then skim with filler to make the repair invisible.
-You can also see the hole for the Italian market side-repeater in this photo.

 The car is finally in it's new home.
 This garage is even smaller than the last one, but it's brand new, so it's dry and I've fitted it out how I want it, with light and power.
 Also, now that the car is movable, I can shove it out to get more space.
-I put some of the panels back on to move them, but I've since removed all panels, including the bonnet.

 Ian and my Dad guide the car onto the flatbed, whilst my friend Paul winches her up.
 I took photos :-)